anekar/SalarySurvey/README.md

 Data Collection
 =
-The data have been collected by Kaggle platform
+The data have been collected by Kaggle platform and Data Cleaning
-Data Cleaning
 =
 Exploratory Data Analysis